 Anxiety represents our body’s natural alarm system, signalling the possibility of danger.
 When this response arises too frequently or intensely and doesn’t match actual situations of danger, it can interfere with life and cause great distress.
 While every person experiences anxiety, it is estimated that over a quarter of the population will experience anxiety at levels that cause distress in their lives.Learn more...

 Harm reduction is an approach to help people explore their relationship with substances and behaviors.
 It offers strategies to reduce and mitigate damage and pain, and to increase and promote safety, choice and control.
 This webinar explores the principles of harm reduction, how it works and for whom it may apply.Learn more...

-Mindfulness describes a state of calm, steadiness of mind and ability to flexibly adapt to the stressors of daily life.
-Achieving this state takes practice and an intention of shifting how attention is focused.
-This webinar gives an overview of understanding what mindfulness is and the kind of practice needed to expand the ability to shift into this kind of state.Learn more...
+Mindfulness describes a state of calm, a steadiness of mind, and the ability to adapt to the stressors of daily life.
+Achieving this state takes practice and the intention to shift how attention is focused.
+This webinar gives an overview of what mindfulness is, and the kind of practice needed to expand the ability to shift into this kind of state.Learn more...

 For those who work in an environment where there is potential for violence, it is important to develop the skills needed to defuse dangerous situations.
-This webinar will focus on how to de-escalate potentially violent situations through assertiveness and interpersonal communication.
-Participants will gain a clear understanding of how to assess the potential for violence and respond with a diverse set of interpersonal tools and strategies designed to defuse potentially violent situations.Learn more...
+This webinar is designed to teach people to de-escalate potentially violent situations through assertiveness and interpersonal communication.
+Viewers will develop a clear understanding of how to assess the potential for violence and respond with a diverse set of interpersonal tools and strategies designed to defuse potentially violent situations.Learn more...

 At checkout you will have the option to pay by credit card or to receive an invoice to be paid later.